tester0077/wxEC/README.md

  Note: Line endings are auto-adjusted to the detected OS, but can be overridden.

-## Prerequisites for the wxEX project
+## Prerequisites for the wxEC project

 1. wxWidgets 3.1.0 - compiled with MSVC 2015 for static linking.
 	Uses the environment variable $(WXWIN_310_2015) = path to the wxWidgets root